-The necessity for and success of these regulations in a smaller organization raises the question of their implementation on a larger scale.
 As more players enter the micro-mobility space, they increasingly require solutions for their charging and staging needs.
 Many eScooter companies have turned to the gig economy for charging, paying contracted workers between $5 and $20 to recharge dockless devices.
 This increasingly competitive—and sometimes hostile—practice is questionably sustainable; chargers are not making consistent profits and vehicles transporting eScooters to and from charging locations are only further contributing to congestion.
 The task of harboring eScooters and bikes is already weighing on finite physical infrastructures like sidewalks; as micro-mobility technologies emerge and seek locations to move and dock, cities will inevitably find their existing infrastructures ill-equipped to sustain the growth.
 Community complaints about the presence, safety risks, and general misuse of scooters are expected to perpetuate as well; so how can the City of Austin and other cities proactively address this mobility challenge?

 Many municipalities are developing and implementing smart city initiatives in partnership with private entities serving those communities.
 These public–private partnerships are taking an ecosystem approach to bridge the gaps between citizens, companies, and governments with technology.
 Smart cities connecting all these different entities in mutually-beneficial partnerships in pursuit of societal benefits like safety and security, economic development, environmental welfare, and community connectivity.
 Applying this philosophy to the new micro-mobility ecosystem, there is an opportunity for traditional parking assets to offer a convenient docking and charging space for recent entrants like eScooters—and a new source of revenue for garage owners and operators.